vatesfr/xen-orchestra/docs/docs/configuration.md

 - **User-specific configuration**:
   `~/.config/xo-server/config.toml`

-The order of the loading and overriding values in multiple config files is the following :
+The order of the loading and overriding values in multiple config files is the following:

 | Stage | Location | Typical Path                   | Priority            |
 | ----- | -------- | ------------------------------ | ------------------- |